HubTou/PNU/_demos/logging1/README.md

 ```

 * The first line gets the name of the running program, which is the first argument on the command line.
-* The command line is available through the sys.argv table, with its full pathname in the first cell.
-The os.path.basname() call helps get rid of the directory part.
+* The command line is available through the [sys.argv](https://docs.python.org/3/library/sys.html) table, with its full pathname in the first cell.
+The os.path.basename() call helps get rid of the directory part.
 * The logging module has pre-defined variables with your module name, filename and pathname, but they are related to your source code file rather than your program.
-If you make a multiple source files program, they probably won't work as intended.
+If you have a multiple source files program, they probably won't work as intended...
 * The second line defines the format of the messages destined to the console.
 The logging facility also enables you to log to a file, in which case you would probably want to prefix the format with the date & time of the error (with "%(asctime) " at the beginning of the format string).
-* The logging.basicConfig call is supposed to be placed at the beginning of your main code, just after your functions definitions.
+* The [logging.basicConfig()](https://docs.python.org/3/library/logging.html#logging.basicConfig) call is supposed to be placed at the beginning of your main code, just after your functions definitions.
 * The logging level must be set to logging.DEBUG level if you intend to modify it later on to higher levels (or else it won't work).
 * The next line is supposed to follow immediately to set the normal logging level to WARNING or higher.
 For a production release program you don't want to see DEBUG or INFO level messages...